-Indications and Limitations of Use: ADYNOVATE® [Antihemophilic factor (Recombinant), PEGylated] is a human antihemophilic factor indicated for use in children and adults with hemophilia A for the control and prevention of bleeding episodes.
+Indications and Limitation of Use: ADYNOVATE is indicated for use in adult and pediatric patients with hemophilia A (congenital factor VIII deficiency) for on-demand treatment and control of bleeding episodes, perioperative management, and routine prophylaxis to reduce the frequency of bleeding episodes.
 ADYNOVATE is not indicated for the treatment of von Willebrand disease.1

 An established and consistent safety profile across clinical studies1